NHSmail

 There is a process to mark emails as legitimate, so that they may go into the main inbox the next time.
 See NHS Digital guidance: Managing the NHSmail junk folder

-The NHSmail team announced in 2023 that multi-factor authentication (MFA) is set to become mandatory across the platform for all NHSmail users from 2024.
+The NHSmail team announced in 2023 that multi-factor authentication (MFA) was set to become mandatory across the platform for all NHSmail users from 2024.

 What is MFA?